shiftgeist/atom-editor-starter/README.md

 1. Install “atom-html-preview”
 2. Press CNRL+SHIFT+H while you are on an html document

+## Install packages in Atom
+1. CNRL+Komma
+2. "+ Install"
+3. Search or past link
+4. Klick on "install"

 ## Packages you need as a (web-) designer
 - atom-html-preview /* Preview your html */
 - atom-beautify /* Cleanes your code */